 What should my child wear to gym class?
-Students in K-4th grade are required to change into gym shoes.
-Students in 5th-8th grade are required to change into HHA Dress Code approved athletic clothes which are available for purchase on the Lands' End store and gym shoes.
+Students in K-4th grade are required to change into gym shoes with clean, white soles.
+Students in 5th-8th grade are required to change into HHA Dress Code approved athletic clothes which are available for purchase on the Lands' End store and gym shoes with clean, white soles.